Gruyères, Switzerland: ultimate travel guide and 10 things to do

 H R Giger Bar is nothing less than a work of art, albeit a functional one: Giger designed this space himself.
 The detail is modelled on his Alien film artwork and the detailing is breathtaking to behold.

-It’s a great place for a beer or a hot drink.
+I think this is a great place for a beer or a hot drink.
 The signature Giger coffee with schnapps is outstanding.
 Don’t miss this place if you’re in the vicinity, it really is a one-off.

 3. Auberge La Couronne